 Colleges and universities around the world have been striving to develop that perfect formula for student success.
 Why then, does it prove so elusive?
 And what “instruments” are available today that may bring your institution closer to that goal?
 Governance can help.

-I liken student success to a symphony, where every participant plays a unique and vital role.
+Student success can be likened to a symphony, where every participant plays a unique and vital role.
 The same is true of higher education: from the presidents who direct the mission to the faculty who create the curriculum; the admissions counselors who recruit students to the financial aid officers who assist enrollees with financial aid.
 And the list doesn’t stop there.
 The student lifecycle is vast, interwoven and complex, requiring strength not just within individual departments, but as a whole — as an ensemble, if you will.

 Governance is “the score” that guides the entire institution.
 More than just a set of policies and practices, it’s a vision that defines: